Ebaka716/searchV3/memoryBank/productContext.md

 - Dialogue flow: queries from EnhancedInput are added to a dialogue list above the input, each with loading/result state for responsive, conversational UX
 - LoadingSpinner component for consistent, modular loading feedback

 - (Add your product context and user experience goals here)

+- Product is now fully lint/type clean, uses Suspense for client hooks, and dashboard page was removed as unused
+- Local dev/build are clean